agroce/tstl/README.md

 You can tune the exploit and mutate parameters to see if they improve results.
 You can even combine lines-of-code bias with the `exploit` approach and/or swarm testing.
 Sometimes testing benefits from having all three!
 Unfortunately, using `--exploit` does mean you can't get away with `--noCover` to avoid the overhead of computing code coverage.

+To get a set of very fast "regression tests" you can run `tstl_rt` for a long time in a good configuration with the `--quickTests` option, and generate a set of very short tests with high code coverage.

 Fault Localization
 -----